pingcap/community/votes/0541-drop-toc-non-voting-member-concept.md

-# A Vote for My Proposal
+# A Vote for Dropping TOC Non-voting Members

 ## Proposal